Completing a heating system flush

 Boiler breakdowns are one of the very most frustrating scenarios for a homeowner to experience.
 The inconvenience of a compromised heating system cannot be underestimated, both from a comfort and financial perspective.

-Dirty water, debris and sludge can have a hugely negative impact on the efficiency of your boiler performance.
+Dirty water, debris and sludge rust can have a hugely negative impact on the efficiency of your boiler performance.
 So it is certainly a good idea to flush the system every once in a while.

 But what is the system flushing process?
 And how can it be conducted to make sure your central heating system is more original Star Wars than Episodes 1, 2 and 3?